core-coin/go-core/.github/ISSUE_TEMPLATE.md

 please note that this is an issue tracker reserved for bug reports and feature requests.

-For general questions please use the gitter channel or the Ethereum stack exchange at https://ethereum.stackexchange.com.
+For general questions please use the Core Talk at https://coretalk.info.

 #### System information

-Geth version: `geth version`
+Go-core version: `go-core version`
 OS & Version: Windows/Linux/OSX
 Commit hash : (if `develop`)